-Many massage therapists believe1 that “toxins” are “flushed” by massage and drinking extra water after you get off the table.
-Exactly which toxins and how they are “flushed” by massage or water is unclear to anyone.
-Many therapists know it’s all vague but apply the precautionary principle: drinking water certainly won’t hurt, right?
-No, probably not (although over-hydration is more of a problem than most people realize2).
+Many massage therapists believe1 that massage releases toxins into the bloodstream, which can then be washed away by drinking water after you get off the table.
+Exactly which toxins and how they are “flushed” by massage or washed away by water is completely unclear to anyone.
+Many therapists know it’s all rather vague but apply the precautionary principle: drinking water certainly won’t hurt, right?
+No, probably not (although unnecessary worries about dehydration and over-hydrating are bigger problems than most people realize2).

 This article is detailed.
 For a much faster tour of the topic, just watch this fun video from Laura Allen, a massage therapist in Rutherfordton, North Carolina.
 I get a big kick out of her folksy 3-minute debunking of this classic massage myth.
 Her no-nonsense Southern twang and well-chosen words are perfect for this job!

 How many massage therapists are still out there telling their clients that massage gets rid of toxins in the body?
-On any given day on Facebook, I see about half dozen people at least making that claim … Would you maaahnd sharing with us exactly how that happens?
+On any given day on Facebook, I see about half a dozen people making that claim … Would you maaahnd sharing with us exactly how that happens?

-There are real “toxins” and some legitimate “detoxification” treatments.
-But casual and careless use of these terms is almost always a red flag,3 and accompanied by a more or less perfect ignorance of which toxins.
+There are real toxins and some legitimate “detoxification” treatments, but casual and careless use of these terms is almost always a red flag,3 and a strong theme in all the bizarre and medically illiterate “shit massage therapists say.”4 It is accompanied by a more or less perfect ignorance of which toxins.
 Are we talking about lead poisoning here?
 Pesticides?
 What chemicals?
-Dihydrogen monoxide?4 Magnesium sulfate?5 What?
+Dihydrogen monoxide?5 Magnesium sulfate?6 What?

 The body deals with undesirable molecules in many ways.
-It eliminates some and recycles others; some are trapped in a safe place; and quite a few can’t be safely handled at all (metals).
-Most alleged “detox” treatments are focussed on stimulating an excretion pathway, like sweating in a sauna.
-But it’s not like sweating is broken and the sauna is fixing it!
-The only truly “detoxifying” treatments help the body eliminate or disarm molecules the body cannot process on its own.
-A stomach pump for someone with alcohol poisoning is literally “detoxifying.”
-So are antivenoms and chelation for heavy metals.8
+It excretes some and recycles others; some are trapped in relatively safe places (sequestering); and quite a few can’t be safely handled at all (metals like lead).
+Most alleged “detox” treatments are focused on supposedly stimulating an excretion pathway, like sweating in a sauna — but sweating is mainly secretory, not excretory (sweating is about cooling, not taking out the trash).9 There are very few truly “detoxifying” treatments that help the body eliminate or disarm molecules the body cannot process on its own.
+For instance, a stomach pump for someone with alcohol poisoning is literally “detoxifying.”
+So is an antivenom, or chelation therapy for heavy metals.10

-It’s clear that we still don’t have a fix on which toxins therapists are talking about.
+It’s clear that we still don’t have a fix on exactly which toxins therapists might think they are flushing.
 Let’s work with an example of a rock-star-popular waste metabolite: lactic acid, or lactate.

-Lactic acid is the poster boy for the waste metabolites, probably the only one that’s a household name, and most massage therapists still assume that lactic acid can be squished out of muscle tissue and into the bloodstream.
-This is not a difficult thing to test, and it has been tested, and some results were a bit shocking: not only does massage definitely not “reduce” lactic acid,10 perhaps massage even “impairs lactic acid and hydrogen ion removal from muscle.”11
+Lactic acid is the poster boy for the “waste” metabolites, probably the only one that’s a household name, and most massage therapists still assume that lactic acid can be flushed by massage.
+This is not a difficult thing to test, and it has been tested, and some results were a bit shocking: not only does massage definitely not “reduce” lactic acid,12 perhaps massage even “impairs lactic acid and hydrogen ion removal from muscle.”13

 This is not really surprising.
 If people needed massage to help them “clear” lactic acid, sprinters would drop like flies without emergency massage after every race.
 The effect must be minor or non-existent.